SupremeCommanderMaps/SurvivalVersus/README.md

 Under development

+* Monkeys and GCs no longer spawn together in a single transport and now separately choose target players
 * Added extra values for the HP Increase lobby option
 * Added extra values for the wave frequency and wave delay lobby options
 * Aggression Tracking is now disabled by default for Easy and Normal difficulties